 For example, a healthy person with no chronic health issues or prescription requirements may find the lower monthly premiums associated with an HDHP to be beneficial.
 However, a person with a family history of heart disease who takes a daily prescription and visits regularly with a cardiologist will likely see an increase in out-of-pocket medical expenses.

 During months with multiple tests or check-ups, an employee may not be able to set aside money for an HSA; whereas, a generally healthy person should be able to save more from each paycheck to contribute to an HSA.

 How can you offset the costs of an HDHP?

 In addition to offering HSAs, you may consider adding a suite of supplemental products to your benefits package.
 While supplemental products don’t directly help pay for out-of-pocket costs incurred while working to meet the high deductible, they can provide your employees with benefits paid directly to them to use as desired, in the event of a qualified injury or illness.
-American Fidelity Assurance Company offers several supplemental benefits that may help offset the costs associated with an HDHP.
 Those plans include:

 How do you know which plan is best for your business?

 Unfortunately, there’s no one-size-fits-all answer.
 However, if you decide to offer an HDHP, make sure your employees are prepared.
 Providing education about supplemental benefits and HDHP basics is an important step in helping them select the right benefits for themselves and their families.

 American Fidelity can educate your employees about HDHPs by offering one-on-one benefit reviews, group meetings, custom benefits websites, and educational materials during your enrollment.
 Contact your American Fidelity account representative to get started.

 1Insurance Journal: Employees’ Share of Health Costs Continues Rising Faster Than Wages; October 8, 2018.